 Now that the heat is on the wane cold drinks go down even better when it was at its strongest, don’t you think so?
 A good thing to have at home is commercial ice makers, and if you are a happy person who possesses one already, you must be well versed in iced drinks, eager to know more; if you are only thinking of acquiring one, good luck and make sure you choose the right category of ice makers by type of ice or by type of cooling.
-On the other hand, you can find better use for the money and, putting in a little hustle, arrange for a supply of marvelous iced coffee in your kitchen.
+On the other hand, you can find a better use for the money and, put in a little hustle, arrange for a supply of marvelous iced coffee in your kitchen.
 See how you can go about it – and ensure evenings made more pleasant with a cup of excellent coffee you made yourself.

 Iced coffee concentrate

 First, you won’t like to go the easy way and just add ice to your freshly brewed coffee – you will only succeed in watering down a good drink.
 You can always chill a cup of coffee, but you’ll certainly lose the divine aroma.
 To get a really enjoyable drink do it like this:

 Mix up coffee grounds and water in a pitcher, cover up the mixture and let it come to at room temperature.
 Give it about 12 hours at least, 24 hours would be even better.